cryptpad/blog/posts/cryptpad-analytics-what-we-cant-know-what-we-must-know-what-we-want-to-know.md

 ---
 title: CryptPad Analytics & Privacy - What we can't know, what we must know, what we want to know
 date: 2017-07-07 13:41:02
 author: Caleb James DeLisle
 tags:
 - analytics
 - data
 - privacy
+cover: /images/Analytics-padtypes.png
 ---

 CryptPad is a Zero Knowledge cloud application, this means we have designed it such